 The course takes a beginner rather than an expert approach to the material presented, and it is mainly based on the following book: Riedl, R. & Léger, P.-M.: Fundamentals of NeuroIS: Information Systems and the Brain.
 Springer, 2016.
 It is helpful to read the following paper on the development of the field in preparation for the course, yet, it is not mandatory: Riedl, R.; Fischer, T.; Léger, P.-M.; Davis, F. D.: A Decade of NeuroIS Research: Progress, Challenges, and Future Directions.
 DATA BASE for Advances in Information Systems, 51/3, 2020, 13-54.

 Based on this presentation, the tutors will provide their comments and recommendations.
 Based on this interactive format, it is hoped that participants get a maximum of feedback on their research ideas.
 Please note that it is possible to participate without submitting a research idea document.
 To register for the course, please follow the instructions provided at www.NeuroIS.org.
 If requested, attendees can receive a certificate of participation.
-This course is a pre-event of the Virtual NeuroIS Retreat 2021 (June 2-3).
+This course is a pre-event of the NeuroIS Retreat 2022, which officially starts with dinner on June 14.